J. Harrison Ghee

-J. Harrison Ghee is an American actor, singer, and dancer, best known for their work on Broadway.
-They originated the role of Andre Mayem in Mrs. Doubtfire, a role they also played in the 5th Avenue Theatre out of town engagement in 2019.
-They have also received recognition for their performance as Lola in Kinky Boots.
-In December 2022, they originated the role of Jerry/Daphne in Some Like It Hot, a stage musical based on the film of the same name.
+J. Harrison Ghee (born June 16, 1989) is an American actor, singer, and dancer, best known for their work on Broadway.
+They first received recognition for their performance as Lola in Kinky Boots.

+In December 2022, they originated the role of Jerry/Daphne in Some Like It Hot, a stage musical based on the 1959 film of the same name.
+They won the 2023 Tony Award for Best Actor in a Musical at the 76th Tony Awards for their performance, and with Alex Newell became the first openly nonbinary actors to be nominated for and to win a Tony Award.
+In 2024, they won the Grammy Award for Best Musical Theater Album at the 66th Annual Grammy Awards.

+They originated the role of Andre Mayem in the musical Mrs. Doubtfire, a role they also played in the 5th Avenue Theatre in 2019.

 Early life

-Ghee grew up the child of a Southern Baptist pastor and an educator in Fayetteville, North Carolina.
-They began playing cello in middle school, later switching to play the bass.
+J. Harrison Ghee grew up the child of a Southern Baptist pastor and an educator in Fayetteville, North Carolina.
+They began playing cello in elementary school, later switching to play the bass.
 Ghee then learned to play trombone, so that they could be in the E. E. Smith High School marching band.
 After graduating high school in 2007, Ghee attended the American Musical and Dramatic Academy.
 Ghee first tried drag in college when they played a female wrestler.